The Difference Between Finished & Unfinished Doors: Internal Bifolds

 Internal bifold doors make a great addition to large rooms, and can be good even for smaller openings too.
 They offer a nice way to save space and add a distinctive appearance to any room.
 With the right finish and trim you can have distinctive, great looking doors that will not just serve a functional purpose, but add to the atmosphere of your home.

-Great design features can also be achieved by our external bifold doors.
+Great design features can also be achieved by our external bifold doors - part of our extensive patio doors range.
 For more choice, we also have ranges of internal French doors and folding doors for you to browse from.
 Check out our blog or head to the FAQs section if you have any queries.
 If we haven't asnwered your question there, don't hesitate to get in touch!